 Our financial statements are prepared in accordance with U.S. GAAP, which requires the use of estimates that involve the exercise of judgment and the use of assumptions as to future uncertainties.
 In accordance with SEC guidance, the following discussion addresses the accounting policies that we apply with respect to our operations.
 Our most critical accounting policies involve decisions and assessments that could affect our reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities, as well as our reported amounts of revenues and expenses.
 We believe that all of the decisions and assessments upon which our financial statements are based were reasonable at the time made and based upon information available to us at that time.
-Our critical accounting policies and accounting estimates will be expanded over time as we diversify our portfolio and invest in asset classes other than Excess MSRs and RMBS.
+Our critical accounting policies and accounting estimates will be expanded over time as we diversify our portfolio.
 The material accounting policies and estimates that we expect to be most critical to an investor's understanding of our financial results and condition and require complex management judgment are discussed below.